harrydnewman/augmenting-final/README.md

 Force pushes and reset operations **override** remote history, affecting anyone else pulling from the repository.
 Always communicate with your team before forcing a merge to avoid confusion or data loss.

+**Once youve merged a branch successfully and everything is running as expected, feel free to delete the old branch to keep your working space clean and organized**